ManticoreGamesInc/platform-documentation/src/tutorials/vfx_tutorial.md

 ![Post Process Effects](../img/VFXtutorial/ppe_AOrecolor3.png "The default of AO is subtle but clear."){: .center loading="lazy" }

 The other particularly interesting setting on the recolor post process is modifying **Blend Weight**.
 The lower this number is, the more intense this glow effect is.
-This could be used to showcase damage increasing on the player, or maybe a world on fire... whatever you can imagine!
+This could be used to showcase damage increasing on the player, or maybe a world on fire... whatever you can imagine.

 #### Lensflare Post Process